atsign-foundation/at_protocol/decisions/2023-01-pkam-per-app-and-device.md

 ```

 ### All subsequent enrollments

 This is _**substantially**_ different from how things are now.

 #### Overview

-- An `enroll:request` command results in a keyStore entry being created in the
+* An `enroll:request` command results in a keyStore entry being created in the
 `__manage` namespace and a notification being generated on the server and
 delivered to apps which have permission to approve or deny the request
-- Apps which have access can approve or deny the request
+* Apps which have access can approve or deny the request

 #### Description

-- NewApp sends enroll request
+* NewApp sends enroll request
-  - atServer creates a private keyStore entry in the `.__manage` namespace.
-The key for
+  * atServer creates a private keyStore entry in the `.__manage` namespace.
-    the entry is `<enrollmentId>.new.enrollments.__manage@atSign`, where `<enrollmentId>` is
+  The key for the entry is `<enrollmentId>.new.enrollments.__manage@atSign`,
-    some random id and the data stored is something like
+  where `<enrollmentId>` is some random id and the data stored is something
+  like:

       ```json
         {
           "sessionID": "<the session ID of the NewApp connection>",